lilliputten/gulp-embed-lqip-as-background/README.md

 <!--
  @since 2025.03.22, 06:17
- @changed 2025.03.22, 08:50
+ @changed 2025.03.22, 23:27
 -->

-# gulp-embed-lqip-as-background
+# Gulp LQIP small image placeholder generator plugin

 [![npm version](https://img.shields.io/npm/v/gulp-embed-lqip-as-background.svg)](https://www.npmjs.com/package/gulp-embed-lqip-as-background)

+Gulp plugin which generates HTML image placeholders using lqip technique and allows to embed them into the image background to get rid of client-side javascript.

-> Parses your HTML files to find images and adds a data-src attribute to them which contains their Base64 representation.
+It parses your HTML files to find images and adds a data-src attribute to them which contains their Base64 representation.

+([LQIP](https://cloudinary.com/blog/low_quality_image_placeholders_lqip_explained) stands for "Low-quality image placeholders" technique to provide already prepared small resource-effective image previews.)

-This plugin does the same as [Johann Servoire's gulp-image-lqip](https://github.com/Johann-S/gulp-image-lqip), but doesn't require JS on the client side -- it embeds a downscaled image into an image's style `background` and sets `loading=lazy` attribute to allow the browser to control the images loading.
+This plugin does the same as [Johann Servoire's gulp-image-lqip](https://github.com/Johann-S/gulp-image-lqip), but doesn't require JS on the client side -- it embeds a downscaled image into an image's style `background` (as an svg object) and sets `loading=lazy` attribute to allow the browser to control the images loading.

 In case if you specify the `dataSrcAttr` options parameter, then it'll behave in original way: by storing the downscaled preview in the specified attribute instead of `style:background` object.